Softorage/Softorage/_software/the-microsoft-cognitive-toolkit.md

 ---
 title: "The Microsoft Cognitive Toolkit"

-info: "A deep learning framework developed by Microsoft Research"
+info: "A deep learning framework developed by Microsoft Research, previously known as CNTK"

 status: "Active"